jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ---

 ## FAQs
-### Are the emoji's licenced for use comerical use?
+### Are the emojis licenced for use commercial use?
-Apple images are not licensed for commercial usage.
+Apple emojis are not licensed for commercial usage.
-Android/Google/Noto emoji are available under the <a href="https://github.com/googlei18n/noto-emoji/blob/master/LICENSE" target="_blank">Apache License 2.0</a>.
+Android/Google/Noto emojis are available under the <a href="https://github.com/googlei18n/noto-emoji/blob/master/LICENSE" target="_blank">Apache License 2.0</a>.
-Twitter emoji are available under the <a href="https://github.com/twitter/twemoji/blob/gh-pages/LICENSE-GRAPHICS" target="_blank">Creative Commons Attribution 4.0 license</a>.
+Twitter emojis are available under the <a href="https://github.com/twitter/twemoji/blob/gh-pages/LICENSE-GRAPHICS" target="_blank">Creative Commons Attribution 4.0 license</a>.
-Facebook emoji have no clear licensing.
+Facebook emojis have no clear licensing.
-### What format are the emoji's and where are they saved?
+### What format are the emojis and where are they saved?
 When an emoji is sent to composition, a `.png` is downloaded from the network and saved to your computer.
-An `/emoji` directory will be automaticaly created in the same location as the After Effects `.aep` file and the emoji images will be saved there.
+An `/emoji` directory will be automatically created in the same location as the After Effects `.aep` file and the emoji images will be saved there.
 ### Is an internet connection required to use Emoji Library?
 Yes, an internet connection is required.
-If you are not connected to the internet, the extension will freeze until connection is restored.
+If you are not connected to the internet, the extension will freeze until the connection is restored.

 <span class="clear"></span>
 <br/>